Has the museum brand met its maker? Are brands just a modernist vestige of 20th-century marketing? Do museums even need to bother anymore?

 Indeed, what is a brand anyway?

-Short answer: A museum brand—like any brand—is whatever your consumers have in their minds about you.
+Short answer: A museum brand—like any brand—is whatever your audiences hold in their minds about you.

 That’s it.